EthosTruthSentry/charter/MeshArtifacts/factpulse_v5/factpulse_overview_v5.md

 **“A civic engine for epistemic integrity.
 Built for coherence.
 Tuned for resilience.”**

-[cite_start]FactPulse is a modular, AI-assisted coherence engine designed to detect, decode, and disrupt narrative distortions with semantic precision and public transparency[cite: 1654].
+ FactPulse is a modular, AI-assisted coherence engine designed to detect, decode, and disrupt narrative distortions with semantic precision and public transparency[cite: 1654].
 It transforms misinformation into teachable moments — not just refutations, but restorations of symbolic and civic meaning.

 ---